Black-Kamelia/Sprinkler/util/README.md

 file allows.
 It provides a few extension functions to read bytes and bits from a `Number`.

 Except for `Byte`, every `Number` type has two new extension functions:
-- `bit(index: Int, bigEndian: Boolean = true): Int` which returns the bit at the given index, and an optional endianness.
+- `bit(index: Int, endianness: ByteOrder = ByteOrder.BIG_ENDIAN): Int` which returns the bit at the given index, and an optional endianness.
-- `byte(index: Int, bigEndian: Boolean = true): Byte` which returns the byte at the given index, and an optional boolean to signify if the `Number` should be interpreted as if it was written in big endian or not.
+- `byte(index: Int, endianness: ByteOrder = ByteOrder.BIG_ENDIAN): Byte` which returns the byte at the given index, and an optional endianness.

+The `endianness` is used to signify if the `Number` should be interpreted as if it was written in big endian or not.

-Of course, `Byte` has only the `bit` function, since it is already a byte.
+Of course, `Byte` has only the `bit` function, which doesn't accept an `endianness`, since it is already a byte.

 ## unsafeCast